Inflation targeting: Armenia

 The Central Bank of Armenia (CBA) announced in 2006 that it will implement an inflation targeting strategy.
 The process of full transition to inflation targeting was supposed to end in 2008.
 Operational, macroeconomic and institutional preconditions for inflation targeting should have been met to ensure a full transition.
 CBA believes that it has managed to meet all the preconditions successfully and should concentrate on building a public trust in the new monetary policy regime.
 A specific model has been developed to estimate CBA's reaction function and the results showed that the inertia of inflation rate and interest rate are most vital in the reaction function.
 This can be an evidence that the announcement of the strategy is a trustworthy commitment.
-Obviously, there are people who claim that inflation targeting is too restrictive for dealing with positive supply shocks.
+There are people who claim that inflation targeting is too restrictive for dealing with positive supply shocks.
 On the other hand, the IMF claims that inflation targeting strategy is good for developing economies, however it requires a lot of information for forecasting.